-Carroll Campus instructor’s writing has previously appeared in Teaching English in the Two Year Colleges (TETYC) Journal
+Carroll Campus instructor’s writing has previously appeared in Teaching English in the Two Year College (TETYC) Journal

 Dr. Darin Jensen will teach full time at the DMACC Carroll Campus as well as serve as editor of TETYC.